-This year, my goal was to be in U15 Japan National Team and Advance All Japan’s National team for cheerleading.
-I’ve focused my whole year in grade 9 and summer break to accomplish my goal.
-Accomplishing a huge goal is not easy, especially mine.
-It is a win or a loss because it is depending on my future.
-In addition, if I fail, I told myself that I will quit cheerleading.
-Therefore, I suffered from a lot of things in my life; I couldn’t spend my fun and freedom with friends and I wanted to study in my future university for summer, however, I canceled it and focused on tumbling lessons.
+Continuing my story from my personal goal, my goal for this year was to be in the U15 Japan National Team and Advance All Japan’s National team for cheerleading.
+I’ve focused my whole year in grade 8th and my 9th-grade summer break to accomplish my goal.
+I knew that accomplishing a huge goal is not easy, especially mine and my parents and I knew that we are betting on a huge goal that can affect my future plans.
+At the same time, I told myself that I will determine to quit cheerleading.
+From a strong commitment to achieving my goal, I suffered a lot of things in life.
+Such as I couldn’t spend time with my friends, go on vacation, or even study.
+All I did was the things that could benefit me from achieving my goals.